-Before launching the solution, we suggest conducting training for learners, course designers, instructors, and other users of eLearning software.
-Some time after the solution goes live, you should analyze learner behavior reports generated by the solution and track the relevance of the gamified content and elements to update or remove certain content or elements, if needed.
+Before launching the solution, we conduct training for learners, course designers, instructors, and other users of eLearning software.
+Some time after the solution goes live, we analyze learner behavior reports generated by the solution and track the relevance of the gamified content and elements to update or remove certain content or elements, if needed.

 Step 7.
 Continuous support

-ScienceSoft recommends continuous monitoring and optimization of the eLearning solution to ensure its stable operation and improve user adoption.
-Also, gamification elements may become outdated quite soon, so you may need to redesign or even replace them to keep learners engaged and motivated.
+ScienceSoft offers continuous monitoring and optimization of the eLearning solution to ensure its stable operation and improve user adoption.
+Also, gamification elements may become outdated quite soon, so we redesign or even replace them to keep learners engaged and motivated.

 eLearning gamification consulting

-- Evaluating applicability of gamification to meet your learning objectives.
+- Evaluating applicability of gamification in your case.

-- Selecting an optimal feature set including the most efficient gamification functionality.
+- Selecting an optimal feature set for the solution.

 - Selecting optimal platforms or a tech stack.